 A sprint retrospective helps your team accomplish the following:

 Celebrate (and continue doing) things that are going well.
 For example, you could use a sprint retrospective to acknowledge and support your team’s proactive communication when tasks took longer than expected.
-Positive feedback not only provides clarity on what the team should keep doing—it also keeps your team engaged and reduces the negative effects of stress.
+Positive feedback not only provides clarity on what the team should keep doing—it also keeps your team engaged, promotes teamwork, and reduces the negative effects of stress.

 Identify areas for improvement.
 For example, your team could suggest changing the way they estimate how long each task will take to complete.
 Or, you might want to improve your backlog refinement process to ensure similar tasks are batched together.
 Identifying ways to optimize your sprint process is essential—because without constructive feedback, you and your team can’t improve.